Can You Recognize the Warning Signs of an Opioid Overdose? Key Symptoms & Proper Treatment

 - Nausea and vomiting

-The symptoms above may precede symptoms of an actual overdose, which are much more severe:
+The signs above may precede symptoms of an actual opioid overdose, which are much more severe:

 - Loss of consciousness